microsoft/SmartDump/README.md

 SmartDump is a flexible command line utility to capture exception logs and memory dump files against a target process based on user specified settings like filter strings or memory addresses of breakpoints.
 This tool also focuses on addressing several scenarios that we cannot utilize some well-known and most widely used debugging tools, for example:

-    1. iDNA Trace(TTT/TTD) cannot be used with Kudu console or RDP for Azure AppService related debugging.
+    1. iDNA Trace(TTT/TTD) cannot be used within Kudu console or RDP for Azure Web Sites related debugging scenarios.
     2. Debug Diagnostic Tool(DebugDiag) cannot be installed and used for Kudu console or RDP as well.
-    3. Procdump works with Kudu and RDP but cannot capture managed exceptions against web hosts with .Net Core runtime.
+    3. Procdump works with Kudu but may not successfully capture managed exceptions against web hosts with .Net Core runtime.
-    4. For intermittent issues, capturing iDNA Trace(TTT/TTD) may not be a suitable approach even with selective recording.
+    4. For intermittent issues, capturing iDNA Trace(TTT/TTD) may not be an appropriate approach even with selective recording.

-Currently SmartDump is still under a pre-release build.
+Currently SmartDump is still under development.
 New features are continuously being added.
 Bug reports, suggestions and feedback from you will be very much appreciated.